NBC Sports on USA Network: Cable home of NBC Sports (2022–2025)

-Following the dissolving of NBCSN in January 2022, USA has become the cable home of Atlantic 10 men and women college basketball games, weekend lead-in coverage of the U.S. Open, U.S. Women's Open, British Open and AIG Women's Open, the cable portion of NBC Sports' NASCAR contract, the cable portion of the NBC Sports' NTT IndyCar Series contract, the cable portion of NBC Sports' IMSA contract and select AMA Supercross Championship races (split with CNBC).

-Beginning on January 1, 2022, regular Premier League matches, as well as Premier League Mornings, moved permanently to USA Network.
+Following the closure of NBCSN in January 2022, Atlantic 10 men and women college basketball games were moved to USA, along with weekend lead-in coverage of the U.S. Open, U.S. Women's Open, British Open and AIG Women's Open, the cable portion of NBC Sports' NASCAR contract, the cable portion of NBC Sports' NTT IndyCar Series contract, the cable portion of NBC Sports' IMSA contract, select AMA Supercross Championship races (split with CNBC), and regular Premier League matches, as well as Premier League Mornings.